 It comes as a result of their successful work during the “Bridging the Gap – ConDiS project” in 2017-19.
 This project was part of Thórdarson’s Norwegian Artistic Research Programme where he developed a digital conducting glove (ConGlove) that brings the electronic aspects of musical expressivity directly under the conductor’s control.

 During that cooperation, Thórdarson and Rønning learned that their musical interests and ideas had a lot in common.

 They learned that they wanted to explore Thórdarsons “ConGlove” further and use it in improvisation projects with ensembles and apply a visual aspect to the performance using the same technology.
 To realize the project, they successfully contacted three Nordic ensembles the Caput of Iceland and IMNO and Tabula Rasa voices of Norway.
-They are now in search of a video artist that will be in charge of the visual aspects.
+They are now in search of a video artist who will be in charge of the visual aspects.

-The composition is at times utterly precisely written yet also gives room for improvisational and theatrical parts from the ensemble musicians, visuals, and the conductor’s creative use of the interactive conducting technology.
+The composition is, at times, utterly precisely written yet also gives room for improvisational and theatrical parts from the ensemble musicians, visuals, and the conductor’s creative use of interactive conducting technology.

 “Hrafntinna/Black Obsidian” has support from the Norwegian Art Council and the Norwegian–Iceland Culture Fond.
 The first workshop and experimental performance took place in Bergen, Norway in June 2020.
 Other workshops were held in Bergen in May 2021 and Iceland in September 2021.

 The official world premiere of the work will take place at the Reykjavik Art Festival on June 5th, 2022.

-The target groups of the project are people of all ages that are interested in innovative art that introduces new ways of expressing music and visuals.
+The target groups of the project are people of all ages who are interested in innovative art that introduces new ways of expressing music and visuals.